survivejs/react-book/manuscript/11_linting_in_webpack.md

 };
 ```

+`preLoaders` section of the configuration gets executed before `loaders`.
+If linting fails, you'll know about it first.
+There's a third section, `postLoaders`, that gets executed after `loaders`.
+You could include code coverage checking there during testing for instance.

-You can also define custom settings using a `jshint` object.
-The tool will look into specific rules to apply from `.jshintrc`.
-Those have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail.
-An example configuration could look like this:
+JSHint will look into specific rules to apply from `.jshintrc`.
+You can also define custom settings within a `jshint` object at your Webpack configuration.
+Exact configuration options have been covered at [the JSHint documentation](http://jshint.com/docs/) in detail. `.jshintrc` could look like this:

 **.jshintrc**